tetunori/HTML5WebcamTester/README.md

 3. Give a permission.
 Press "Allow"/"許可" on the dialog below.
 <BR><img src="./images/permission.png" width="300px">
 4. Press "Capture" button after the video streaming started.
 Captured image will be downloaded instantly.
+5. Press "Flip Camera" icon upper left on the video region, then you can switch camera(especially for smart devices).

 ## Supplement
 If you have multiple cameras in PC, you can switch to another camera in the following steps.